 The shift on the market from BIOS towards UEFI will be reflected in the Hectronic embedded product portfolio.
 New embedded products will in most cases be developed with UEFI firmware and not legacy BIOS.
 The deep technical control that our software engineers always have had on legacy BIOS development, adaptation and functionality will continue into development of UEFI firmware.

 UEFI vs BIOS – Greater access to functionality in pre-boot environment

 Custom development of UEFI firmware is part of the custom design offer to our customers in the same way that BIOS adaptations has been for many years.
-UEFI allows new possibilities to run applications prior to booting and handing over to the operating system.
+New possibilities to run applications prior to booting and handing over to the operating system, are allowed by UEFI.
 BIOS has offered that possibility but with limitations.
 The UEFI pre-boot environment grants access to a full-blown network stack, each and every device in the system, the complete memory space and high resolution graphics.

 The pre-boot environment may well be used for running diagnostic tools, troubleshooting utilities and programs to upgrade and repair the system, or to download software to the products and perform configuration during production.